PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 09:33:15
+Last updated: 2024-04-06 09:33:49
-Random Quote: The Scarlet Witch is not born, she is forged.
-She has no coven, no need for incantation. - Agatha Harkness
+Random Quote: Balon was mad, Aeron is madder, and Euron is maddest of them all.  -  Baelor Blacktyde